Skip to content

 Where to Order

 Death certificates in South Dakota are issued by the South Dakota Department of Health, Office of Vital Records.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit South Dakota Department of Health, Office of Vital Records